awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-processing-job-run.md

 For more information on bias metrics and SHAP values and how to interpret them, see the [Amazon AI Fairness and Explainability Whitepaper](https://pages.awscloud.com/rs/112-TZM-766/images/Amazon.AI.Fairness.and.Explainability.Whitepaper.pdf)\.

 A bar chart of top SHAP values and tables with the bias metrics are provided in the report notebook\.

-## Troubleshooting<a name="clarify-processing-job-run-troubleshooting"></a>

-If the processing job fails to finish, you can try the following:
-+ Inspect the job logs directly in the notebook where you ran the job in\.
-The job logs are located in the output of the notebook cell where you initiated the run\.
-+ Inspect the job logs in CloudWatch\.
-+ Add the following line in your notebook to describe the last processing job and look for the failure reason and exit message:
-  + `clarify_processor.jobs[-1].describe()`
-+ Execute the following AWS CLI command to describe the processing job and look for the failure reason and exit message:
-  + `aws sagemaker describe-processing-job —processing-job-name <processing-job-id>`

-If the processing job finishes but no results are found and a warning message is found in the CloudWatch logs that says “Signal 15 received, cleaning up”, this is an indication that the job was stopped either due to customer request using StopProcessingJob API call or the job ran out of allotted time\.
-In this case, check the maximum runtime in the job configuration \(max\_runtime\_in\_seconds\) and increase as needed\.

-The failure reason and exit message are intended to contain descriptive messages and exceptions, if encountered, during the run\.
-One common reason is invalid or missing parameters\.
-If you encounter unclear, confusing, or misleading messages or are unable to find a solution, submit feedback\.